rasrobo/BryanHarrisScripts.github.io/README.md

 ### Aspirations:

 I've lived in fear for far too long.
 It's time.
 Time to embrace vulnerability, recognize my worth, and let go of ego and expectations.
-Legacy: I hope to leave behind stories, memories, and lessons that matter.

 **Legacy:** I hope to leave behind stories, memories, and lessons that matter.